kocyigitkim/lens-app-viewer/README.md

 # What is App Viewer?
-An extension for access services on Kubernetes easily.
+An extension for access services on Lens Ide easily.

 # Installation
 ### 1 - Open Extensions Page